-The Safety and Health Achievement Recognition Program (SHARP) recognizes small employers who operate an exemplary safety and health management system.
-Acceptance into SHARP by OSHA is an achievement of status that will single you out among your business peers as a model for worksite safety and health.
-Upon receiving SHARP recognition, your worksite will be exempt from programmed inspections during the period that your SHARP certification is valid.
+The Safety & Health Achievement Recognition Program (SHARP) recognizes small business employers who have used OSHA's On-Site Consultation Program services and operate exemplary safety and health programs.
+Acceptance of your worksite into SHARP from OSHA is an achievement of status that singles your company out among your business peers as a model for worksite safety and health.

 After you satisfy all SHARP requirements, the Consultation Project Manager in your state may recommend your worksite for SHARP approval.
 The state and OSHA will formally recognize your worksite with a SHARP Certificate.
 Many states coordinate with your worksites to hold ceremonies and further recognize your achievements.